 - 1. Integrity: Board Members must act honestly and with integrity in all matters.
-This includes making decisions that are in the best interest of the organization and community. - 2.
-Transparency: Board Members should be transparent in their actions and decisions, providing information to stakeholders as appropriate and ensuring that processes are open and accountable. - Avoiding Conflicts of Interest: It's essential to identify, disclose, and mitigate conflicts of interest promptly.
-Board Members should act solely in the best interest of the organization, setting aside personal or professional interests. - 4.
+This includes making decisions that are in the organization's and community's best interest. - 2.
+Transparency: Board Members should be transparent in their actions and decisions, providing information to stakeholders as appropriate and ensuring that processes are open and accountable. - 3.
+Avoiding Conflicts of Interest: It's essential to promptly identify, disclose, and mitigate conflicts of interest.
+Board Members should act solely in the organization's best interest, setting aside personal or professional interests. - 4.
 Promoting the Best Interests of the Organization: The primary focus of Board Members should be on advancing the organization's mission and goals rather than personal gain or interests. - 5.
 Accountability to the Community: Board Members should be accountable to the community they serve, ensuring that their decisions and actions contribute to the well-being and development of the local area.